Jibbedi/react-wizard-primitive/README.md

 ## Step

 A step is the main data structure for the wizard.
-It contains the following informations:
+It contains the following information:

 ### index